SwiftSeal/renseq_mapping/README.md

 conda env create -f snakemake-env.yaml
 ```

+*If you are running this on a shared resource e.g., the Crop Diversity HPC, please do this in a `srsh` job.
+It can take >16GB memory to build this environment*

 This will create an environment `snakemake` which should have everything you need installed.
 It is automatically activated in the run_snakemake.sh script.
 This pipeline was designed to run in a [SLURM environment](https://slurm.schedmd.com/documentation.html).